MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-first-app.md

 #### Paste the copied data into the table

 You can paste up to **50 rows** of data into a table.
 To create new rows from the copied data, add empty rows in the table first.
-Adding new rows ensures pasting data from clipboard doesn't overwrite your existing data accidentally.
+Adding new empty rows ensures pasting data from clipboard doesn't accidentally overwrite your existing data.

 > [!CAUTION]
 > Paste operations are automatically saved, and there's no undo option.
 Use caution when pasting data over existing rows since this action will overwrite your existing data in the table.